tobiasjuhasz/idKrantt/README.md

 So... we are doing this everything in a non-profit way, if you can give us a hand for keep working on it we will thank you a lot

 https://www.buymeacoffee.com/tobiasjuhasz

+### OK... wait a minute before you go
+I'll tell you the reason why we don't have this in the Krantt's github organization.
+My partners doesn't know anything yet about this project and they do not use github for anything.
+So I'm all alone on it but..!
+I hope to have something amazing before x-mas <3